argilla-io/argilla-python/docs/how_to_guides/dataset.md

 This guide provides an overview of datasets, explaining the basics of how to set them up and manage them in Argilla.

-## Dataset

 A **dataset** is a collection of records that you can configure for labelers to provide feedback using the UI.
 Depending on the specific requirements of your task, you may need various types of feedback.
 You can customize the dataset to include different kinds of questions, so the first step will be to define the aim of your project and the kind of data and feedback you will need.
 With this information, you can start configuring a dataset by defining fields, questions, metadata, vectors, and guidelines through settings.

-### Who can manage datasets
+!!!
+Question "Question: Who can manage datasets?"

     Only users with the `owner` role can manage (create, retrieve, update and delete) all the datasets.

     The users with the `admin` role can manage (create, retrieve, update and delete) the datasets in the workspaces they have access to.

-### Dataset model
+## rg.Dataset

 A dataset is defined in the `Dataset` class that has the following arguments: